waynekhan/waynekhan.github.io/_posts/2019-01-17-happy-new-year.md

 ---
 layout: default
-title: Happy New Year!
+title: Happy New Year
 ---

-# Happy New Year!
+## Happy New Year

 A new year, a new blog then!